jdrum7/MISTproject/README.md

 Query 8 also offers a valuable overview of the suppliers that have consistently provided the highest number of medications, allowing managers to make informed decisions regarding supplier relationships, when to negotiate better terms, and to enhance the clinic's overall medication inventory management.

-Query 9:

-Query 9 lists the visit with the highest number of tests performed.
+Query 9: lists the visit with the highest number of tests performed.

 <img width="664" alt="Screen Shot 2023-11-03 at 6 16 34 PM" src="https://github.com/aanjum2003/healthcare/assets/148798153/c9cfac5e-2d71-44bd-99af-9eafe46767b5">